malevitzch/froglang/README.md

 ```sh
 docker container run -it froglang
 ```
-Inside the container the compiler can be ran using the 'frog' command
+Inside the container the compiler can be ran using the 'frog' command.
+Note: the docker commands might require sudo if the user is not in the docker group
 # todo
 - Fix the number of arguments not being correctly checked